Emojination

 Emojination is a grassroots organization that designs and advocates for the additions of inclusive emojis to be added to the Unicode Standard.
 Established in 2015, it was founded by Jennifer Lee and Yiying Lu.
-Emojination’s motto is “Emoji by the people, for the people” and the founders help individuals to submit emoji proposals to Unicode.
-Lee and Lu were listed on Fast Company’s list of 100 most creative business people in 2017 for their emoji work.
+Emojination's motto is “Emoji by the people, for the people” and the founders help individuals to submit emoji proposals to Unicode.
+Lee and Lu were listed on Fast Company's list of 100 most creative business people in 2017 for their emoji work.
+It has co-authored over sixty emoji proposals, including a disco ball emoji, pinched fingers emoji, and long drum emoji.

 Founding

 After realizing that there was no dumpling emoji in August 2015, Jennifer 8.
 Lee and Yiying Lu were motivated to create one themselves with Lu as the artist and Lee as the advocate.
 Lee purchased a non-voting membership to the Unicode Consortium, a nonprofit consortium whose members select emojis to be added to universal character set, and sat in on a meeting of the group committee in charge of regulating emojis, the Unicode Technical Committee.
 This attendance provided Lee with the technical insight of emoji applications and their implementation.
 A Kickstarter campaign in 2015 raised double the funds needed to help them pay the $7500 fee to join the Unicode Consortium as a voting member.